NPIPHI/Snake-AI/README.md

 ## How it works

-A genetic algorithm works by creating random mutatiion in a population and choosing the fittest members to survive and reproduce
+A genetic algorithm works by creating random mutation in a each member of a population and choosing the fittest members to survive and reproduce

 This demo had 7 entry nodes and 3 output nodes.
 The fitness is determined mosly by how many fruits the snake eats.